sotoseattle/workshops/README.md

 How to go about it (testing)
 ============================

-How do we know that our code of GOL is behaving as it should?
+How do we know that our code of GoL works as it should?
 The intuitive answer is because we can see with our own eyes how cells are created and destroyed at each moment.
 We see how they evolve, therefore we believe it works.

-The reality is that it is not necessary to see to believe (although it surely helps!).
-It is all about testing.
-So make sure you test well!
+It is not necessary to see to believe (although it surely helps!).
+A much better way to go about it by testing thoroughly.
 Testing is an art in itself.

-For example, start by implementing an empty game, then add the simplest scenario and start adding the four rules of the game.
+As an example, you can start by implementing an empty game, then add the simplest scenario possible and only then start adding test for each of the four rules of the game:

-Check example of tests here:
   - A new game has no cells
   - A new game after a tick ... nothing changes
   - A new game, when I add a new live cell, after a tick the single cell dies alone